Key Metrics to Look For When Analyzing Online App Load Time

 A second metric to examine is T2I or Time to Interact.
 This means the user can scroll, click, and use interactive features on the page.
 The distinction from T2D is important because while an app may display quickly if users can’t fully interact with it they are going to be just as frustrated as if they are seeing a blank screen.
 The median T2I time is over six seconds, while the faster sites are less than half that.

 3. Content Complexity

-Performance metrics vary considerably based upon application type, where ecommerce apps tend to be slower due to their high dependency on displaying extra resources.
-With that said, a two second slower interaction time has been shown to cause a 4.3% drop in per user revenue.
+Performance metrics vary considerably based on application type, whereas e-commerce apps tend to be slower due to their high dependency on displaying extra resources.
+With that said, a two-second slower interaction time has been shown to cause a 4.3% drop in per-user revenue.